galiacheng/doc4azurewls/Azure Active Directory/README.md

 If you want to configure manually, please follow the [Configure WLS LDAP](docs/configure-wls-ldap.md) to configure WebLogic Server.

-## Step 4: Allow WebLogic Server access AAD LADP Server
+## Step 4: Allow WebLogic Server to access AAD LADP Server
 Follow the steps to add your WebLogic Server IP to network security group of your Azure Domain Service instance.
 * Go to [Azure Portal](https://portal.azure.com/)
 * Get your WebLoigc Server IP address